 Ride Height/Age Requirements:

-Majority of the rides and experiences at Disney theme parks do not have any age or height restrictions.
-However, if your child is old enough to enjoy thrill rides it may be worth waiting for their first visit until they are tall enough for the rides that do have height restrictions.
+However, if your child is old enough to enjoy thrill rides and roller coaster rides (like Splash Mountain) it may be worth waiting for their first visit until they are tall enough for the rides that do have height restrictions.